 Following overhaul and test flights at Hamble (bearing the Supermarine 'Class B' markings N-33 to N-40 in an unknown sequence), the Walruses were painted in Aviación Naval's standard two-tone grey scheme and received the codes 2-O-23 to 2-O-30, and the first two were delivered on October 9, 1946.

-The ten aircraft are listed below by their first allocated code, followed by codes allocated in sequence for that particular aircraft.
-Quoted in brackets are the test flight 'Class B' markings.
-Abbreviations: TOC - taken on charge, SOC - struck off charge.
+The ten aircraft are listed below by their first allocated code, followed by codes allocated in sequence for that particular aircraft, taken on charge, struck off charge, and test flight 'Class B' markings."